intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Run `export OMP_NUM_THREADS=all` if you want to use all cores on your machine to do inference in parallel manner.
 ##### Pip
+Use `pip install analytics-zoo` to install release stable version.
+For latest nightly built version, download the wheel at [download page](https://sourceforge.net/projects/analytics-zoo/files/zoo-py/) and use `pip` to install it.

-`pip install analytics-zoo`.
-And go to any directory, run `cluster-serving-init`.
+Then, go to any directory, run `cluster-serving-init`.

 Run `export OMP_NUM_THREADS=all` if you want to use all cores on your machine to do inference in parallel manner.
 ### 2. Configuration